|Birth: ||Apr. 13, 1919|

 |Death: ||Dec.
 8, 1977|

-A WWII Ace credited with shooting down seven enemy aircraft.
+A WWII Ace credited with shooting down five enemy aircraft.
+Two "Betty" bombers and three "Zero" fighters.

-Flying a Grumman F4F Wildcat he was wounded in the battle of the Solomon Islands in 1942.
+Flying a Grumman F4F Wildcat he was wounded in the battle of Guadalcanal in September of 1942.

 Second Lieutenant Orvin Herbert Ramlo (MCSN: 0-9383), United States Marine Corps, was awarded the Distinguished Flying Cross for extraordinary achievement while participating in aerial flight as Pilot of a Fighter Airplane in Marine Fighting Squadron TWO HUNDRED TWENTY-THREE (VMF-223), in action against enemy Japanese forces.